 Step 5: Creating your support plan

 - Create the student support plan.
-The blank template is available from the Department of Education and Skills website, here or there is a sample of one completed on teachingplans.ie.
+The blank School Support Plan template NEPS is available for free from the NCSE website.
+Just Google search for “Blank Student Support File” or you can find it on the Department of Education and Skills website, here.
+There is also a sample of one completed on teachingplans.ie.

 - Once the plan is finalised, send home a copy to the child’s parent(s)/ guardian(s) and make sure the class teacher also has access to it (if your school uses Aladdin, it can be saved on this).